 time outside of the supported timestamp range.

-BigQuery supports casting between date and timestamp types as shown in the conversion rules table.
+BigQuery supports casting between date, datetime and timestamp types as shown in the conversion rules table.

 CAST(date_expression AS TIMESTAMP) CAST(timestamp_expression AS DATE)

 Casting from a date to a timestamp interprets

 date_expression as of midnight

 (start of the day) in the default time zone, UTC.
 Casting